 MY ORGANIZATIONAL WORK

-I have worked professionally as an organizational business partner, internal consultant, coach, project leader, resource person, and programs developer for-profit and not-for-profit organizations at state, regional, national, and global levels– with focuses on organizational strategy and design, process effectiveness, performance, team collaboration, talent management, change, culture, capabilities, and communications.
+I have worked professionally as an organizational business partner, internal consultant, coach, project leader, resource person, and programs developer for for-profit and not-for-profit organizations at state, regional, national, and global levels– with focuses on organizational strategy and design, process effectiveness, performance, team collaboration, talent management, change, culture, capabilities, and communications.
 The majority of this work has been done in the healthcare industry serving populations in need.

 I also earned a Master of Public Administration Degree from the University of Oklahoma, with a concentration in Public Policy Analysis.